ToastHawaii/sustainable-map/docs/docs/README.md

 You can do this (even without registering) at: [Weblate](https://hosted.weblate.org/projects/sustainable-map/) <a href="https://hosted.weblate.org/engage/sustainable-map/">
 <img src="https://hosted.weblate.org/widgets/sustainable-map/-/svg-badge.svg" alt="Translation status" /></a>

+*Some descriptions for a categorie are empty, in this case the text is loaded from a tag or key documetation in [wiki.openstreetmap.org](https://wiki.openstreetmap.org/).*

 ### Do you like to write?

 Complete the description of the facilities in the [OpenStreetMap Wiki](https://wiki.openstreetmap.org/wiki/Map_Features).
 You can find a direct link to the Wiki page on the map next to the selection of the facilities via the info button <i class="fas fa-info-circle"></i>.